andsupredo/andsupredo/README.md

 - 👋 Hi, I’m @andsupredo
 - 👀 I’m interested in general Technology
-- 🌱 I’m currently learning Python, Django, JS, React.
+- 🌱 I’m currently learning Python, Java, JS, React.
 - 💞️ I’m looking to collaborate on any type of projects.
 - 📫 How to reach me https://www.linkedin.com/in/anderson-pedro-barbosa-de-sousa-7a3127114/